Home » Garden » Hydrangea Care Basics for the Beginner

 Therefore, it’s even more important to know what type of hydrangea you have so you know when to prune it.

-There are three different pruning categories that depend on whether the plant blooms on old or new wood.
+Three different pruning categories depend on whether the plant blooms on old or new wood.
 They are:

 • Hydrangea Macrophylla which blooms on old wood